-VANCOUVER, BRITISH COLUMBIA--(Marketwired - Nov.
-16, 2016) - Fountain Tire, one of Canada's leading tire and automotive service providers wants to ensure that every Canadian is educated about the benefits of winter tires to take on the predicted harsh winter.
-In an effort to do so, the Fountain Tire team is pleased to share key safety information and findings regarding the use of winter tires from The Canadian Association of Road Safety Professionals (CARSP) and The Canadian Traffic Injury Research Foundation (TIRF).
+EDMONTON, ALBERTA--(Marketwired - Nov.
+15, 2016) - Fountain Tire, one of Canada's leading tire and automotive service providers wants to ensure that every Canadian is educated about the benefits of winter tires to take on the predicted harsh winter.
+In an effort to do so, the Fountain Tire team is pleased to share key safety information and findings regarding the use of winter tires from Edmonton Fire Services, The Canadian Association of Road Safety Professionals (CARSP) and The Canadian Traffic Injury Research Foundation (TIRF).

-"We understand that it is easy to be confused about the differences between winter tires, all-weather tires and all-season tires," says Wally Smith, Fountain Tire.
-"The team at Fountain Tire believes in having the right tire for your market and terrain, so that drivers can have peace of mind navigating through blizzards, black ice and whatever conditions stand between them and their destination this winter.
+"We understand that it is easy to be confused about the differences between winter tires, all-weather tires and all-season tires," says Jim Bailey, Fountain Tire.
+"The team at Fountain Tire believes in having the right tire for your location and terrain so that drivers can have peace of mind navigating through blizzards, black ice and whatever conditions stand between them and their destination this winter.
 If you are driving on the highway, or event just in the city, winter tires are a must for personal safety with the cold, snowy weather and ice-prone road conditions prevalent in the Edmonton area."

 Fountain Tire recently gave consumers the chance to try the three different tire types and created a video of the experience to help educate Canadians.
-The video can be viewed here: vimeo.com/187866318.
+The video can be viewed here: https://youtu.be/8ve05N3P39c.

 For more information about Fountain Tire's winter tire promotion, visit https://www.fountaintire.com/promotions/winter.

 About Fountain Tire